IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 the RTP queue must be kept short (preferably empty).
 In addition, the output from a video encoder is rarely constant bitrate; static content (talking heads, for instance) gives almost zero video bitrate.
-This yields two useful properties when LEDBAT is used with SCReAM; they help to avoid the issues described in
+This yields two useful properties when LEDBAT's delay-based rate estimation techniques are used as part of SCReAM;
-{{LEDBAT-delay-impact}}:
+they help to avoid the issues described in {{LEDBAT-delay-impact}}:

 1. There is always a certain probability that SCReAM is short of data to transmit; this means that the network queue will become empty every once in a